 Roger Fisher, William Ury & Bruce Patton, Getting to Yes (Penguin 2nd edition 1991);

-Bulk Pack of readings.
+Bulk Pack of readings on Study.net.

 GRADING: There are 100 points to be gained the class.
 Students with the most number of points receive the best grades.